 In the world of ecommerce website design, there are only two major players.
 These are Woocommerce and Shopify.
-However, even though these two platforms offer a very similar service, structurally they couldn’t be more different.
+However, even though these two platforms offer a very similar service, structurally these two eCommerce website designs couldn’t be more different.

 Let’s have a closer look at the ins and outs of each platform to see just who exactly we should be backing in this ecommerce race.